 1. Opt for hardscaping in an urban garden

 Embrace modernity in urban gardens by keeping a sense of formality.
 The clean lines, asymmetric layout and contrasting materials reflect the architecture of this extended Victorian terrace in London, making the garden feel almost like an extension of its design.
-There's still texture going on here with the beautiful, slightly wild raised beds and there's even a lawn squeezed in too, so it doesn't feel unnatural, just a lovely balance between architecture and nature.
+There's still texture going on here with the beautiful, slightly wild raised beds, dark planters and there's even a lawn squeezed in too, so it doesn't feel unnatural, just a lovely balance between architecture and nature.

 2. Ditch the lawn in an urban garden

 If a lawn isn't a top priority in your garden, then ditch it altogether.
 A small square patch of lawn floating in the center of a garden isn't going to add anything, so instead copy this gorgeous urban gardening idea and turn your space into a relaxed, informal space, with with plenty of greenery and at the center of it all the perfect spot for alfresco entertaining, complete with firepit idea.

 'I tend to treat outside spaces like a room when it comes to styling.
 I really don’t understand why you wouldn’t style a table in the garden, for example, the same way as you would do in a room inside your house or apartment,' says Julia Thompson, interior designer and owner of Frank Interiors.

 'The key is to group a few pieces together, usually of differing heights and shapes, to achieve the look that you desire,' she adds.
 'I try to find quirky, vintage pieces and mix them with affordable high street buys.
 Yes, don’t put your best ceramic vases in the garden, that’s for sure!
 Depending on the garden, you can leave your decorative pieces out all year round.
 Of course, this isn’t possible on a roof terrace, as it can get quite blowy during the winter months, but for a normal, bog-standard garden, it shouldn’t be a problem at all.'